 Nowadays, a variety of industries collect consumed items to use them as a raw material for new supplies:

-• Timberland: Offers discounts to the consumers who bring their old shoes.
+- Timberland: Offers discounts to the consumers who bring their old shoes.12

-• Renault: Offers up to 3000 £ discount in the UK for the customers who bring their old cars.
+- Renault: Offers up to 3000 £ discount in the UK for customers who bring their old cars.13

-• Many electric, electronic and smart phone companies make a discount for the customers who bring their old furniture/smartphones.
+- Many electric, electronic, and smartphone companies offer discounts to customers who bring their old furniture/smartphones.

-No doubt,the deposit system is not the only way for nudging consumers towards CE practices.
-For instance, Starbucks offers a discount for the customers who bring their own cups.
-Similarly, many supermarkets charge a certain amount for using nylon bags.
+The deposit system is not the only way to nudge consumers toward CE practices.
+For instance, Starbucks offers a discount for customers who bring their own cups.14 Similarly, many supermarkets charge a certain amount for using nylon bags.
 Perhaps, in the near future businesses from other industries adopt such a strategy.
 For instance a toothpaste company can offer a discount for customers who refill their tubes by using dispensers.

 6. Use technology to improve circularity